Are you pregnant and experiencing back pain?

 How Common is Back Pain During Pregnancy?

-While most people associate back pain with the end of pregnancy thanks to the bulging belly and extra weight, it can occur at any point — even before you’ve even put on a pound.
+While most people associate back pain with the end of pregnancy, thanks to the bulging belly and extra weight, it can occur at any point — even before you’ve gained a pound.

 Here’s what you can expect at different points in your pregnancy:

-- Third trimester: Your third trimester is when lower back pain may be the worst.
-Your belly is heavier, putting considerably more stress on your back.
-Your body is preparing for labor and your joints are loosening, resulting in subtle posture shifts that can have a big effect.
-You may also be more sedentary due to fatigue, and as your baby gets larger and runs out of room to move in your womb, it may put direct pressure on your spine depending on their positioning.
+You may also be more sedentary due to fatigue.
+As your baby gets larger and runs out of room to move in your womb, it will put direct pressure on your abdominal muscles that help stabilize your spine and support your back, depending on their positioning.

 What Causes Back Pain During Pregnancy?

-There are many reasons for back pain during pregnancy, including:
+These are some of the many reasons for back pain during pregnancy:

 1. Weight Gain